Avi Berkowitz: Career

 Prior to serving in the White House, Berkowitz worked for Kushner at his company, Kushner Companies.
 He also briefly worked as a writer for the New York Observer, owned by Jared Kushner.

 Donald Trump presidential campaign (2016)

 Berkowitz was assistant director of data analytics for the Trump campaign.
 He also directed Trump Tower Live, a Facebook Live talk show which The New York Times characterized as “essentially agitprop [political propaganda] presented as news.”

 Executive Office of the President

-Once Donald Trump was sworn in as president, Berkowitz joined the White House as Kushner's "right-hand man" on Jan 20, 2017.
-His official title was Special Assistant to the President and Assistant to the Senior Adviser.
-On September 6, 2018, Berkowitz was promoted to Deputy Assistant to the President and Advisor to the Senior Advisor.
+Once Donald Trump was sworn in as president, Berkowitz joined the White House as "Special Assistant to the President and Assistant to the Senior Adviser" on Jan 20, 2017.
+On September 6, 2018, Berkowitz's title changed to "Deputy Assistant to the President and Advisor to the Senior Advisor."

 Special Representative for International Negotiations

 On September 5, 2019, the Trump Administration announced that Jason Greenblatt would be departing in the coming weeks, and that Avi Berkowitz would become more involved in the Middle East peace process.
 On November 1, 2019, Berkowitz was promoted to Assistant to the President and Special Representative for International Negotiations.

 In January 2020, Berkowitz flew to Israel to meet with Prime Minister Netanyahu and Benny Gantz to discuss the possibility of releasing the Trump peace plan.